josh0xA/rrgen/docs/index.rst

 Functions:
   | ``rrgen::rrand<>``
-  |     public: ``generate_seedless_vector(bool gen)`` This function uses STL's random distribution engine's in order to safely and securely generate random data between the numeric limits of a type.
+  |     public: ``generate_rrvector(bool gen)`` This function uses STL's random distribution engine's in order to safely and securely generate random data between the numeric limits of a type.
 This data is then stored in the vector.
 Args:bool: If true, will add data to vector.
 If not, no data will be added.
-  |     public: ``generate_seedless_list(bool gen, const std::string& direction)`` This function uses STL's random distribution engine's in order to safely and securely generate random data between the numeric limits of a type.
+  |     public: ``generate_rrlist(bool gen, const std::string& direction)`` This function uses STL's random distribution engine's in order to safely and securely generate random data between the numeric limits of a type.
 This data is then stored in the list.
 Args:bool: If true, will add data to list.
 If not, no data will be added.
 Args:const std::string&: Push data from the front or the back.
 Supported: "fside" & "bside".